sclorg/s2i-php-container/README.md

 Environment variables
 ---------------------

-To set these environment variables, you can place them into `.sti/environment` file inside your source code repository.
+To set these environment variables, you can place them as a key value pair into a `.sti/environment` file inside your source code repository.

 The following environment variables set their equivalent property value in the php.ini file: